europer/Logitech-G29-Load-Cell/README.md

 To use PWM signal to generate the needed voltage range was not good if not using a low filter or a DAC.
 Since I am using ESP32 anyway to other Arduino projects and they are cheap (at Amazon go under 6 Euro, included delivery) is a very unexpensive MC.

 The advantage:
-1) rel. fast 2xCPU with 32 bit
+1) rel. fast 2xCPU with 32 bits
 2) 2 x8 bit DAC (range 0-255)
 3) Bluetooth for serial com. for changing parameters in the setup/trimming the break
 4) Voltage range 0-3.3V fits anyway to the G29 what also is in this range

 That was the reason to use ESP32 and as I was work with the project I wanted to "simulate" a "PWM" with my DAC between 2 values and here the multitask function of the ESP32 was perfect, letting the main program calculate the values for breaking and if a needed value was between, let’s say 231 and 232 I would let the DAC jump between 231 and 232 in an constant loop (of course calculated how many times of 231 and 232 to get the right simulated value let say 231.12) so in this case the task would not have any "delay" but just looping and looping with the latest known values until the task did get new values.
 Fantastic the ESP32 :)

 Another issue known is that the G29 let’s say your breaking at 80% distance on the break is not equal to 80% in your PS4.
 G29 have an over exponential curve and I had to find out the values so that I could do a linearization of the curve (also my references are referring about this issue).
 After finding 0% break and 100% I had the outer points (min/max).
 So, 50% must be between, well was not as explained above.
 How to find 500%?
 I did find the bit value what was correspond to 50% in the game.
 Let’s say 0% was 210 and 100% 140 => (140+210)/2 = 175 in the DAC as bit but was not.
-So, you then change the bit value until you get the 50% in the game (look at the TV/Monitor and andjust the bit value until you see the colum reach 50% in my case GT Sprot).
+So, you then change the bit value until you get the 50% in the game (look at the TV/Monitor and adjust the bit value until you see the column reach 50% in my case GT Sprot).
 So now the work was to check for many different %-point between 0 and 100% after this I could make a load array, you could also use a function but is quicker to use points in an array and calculate the output between 2 points.

 Then I wanted to have a gamma factor to adjust the bias of the curve to fit my way of breaking.
 G>1.0 means that the break% is increasing over proportional, G<1.0 the opposite.
 G = 1 linear.